franceshogg/Projects/Ants Python/README.md

 > Be sure to include BOTH Windows and Unix command
 > Be sure to mention if the commands only work on a specific platform (eg. AWS, GCP)

-- All the `code` required to get started
-- Images of what it should look like
+- Clone the repository: git clone https://github.com/franceshogg/Ants-Game-Python.git
+- Move into correct repository: cd Ants
+- Run python3 gui.py, then the game should start up in a new tab.

 ## Usage